feifanlili/Structural-Optimization-Benchmark/README.md

 ## Overview

-The structural optimization benchmark project aims to provide a framework for implementing and evaluating various optimization algorithms for structural design problems.
-It includes modules for defining optimization problems, generating finite element meshes, solving optimization problems, and post-processing results.
+The structural optimization benchmark project aims to provide a framework for implementing and evaluating various structural optimization problems.
+It includes modules for defining optimization problems, generating finite element meshes, solving FE models, and post-processing results.

 ## Project Structure